Courrier des États-Unis

 The Courrier des Etats-Unis was a French language newspaper published by French emigrants in New York City.
 It was founded in 1828 by Félix Lacoste with the help of Joseph Bonaparte (Napoleon's older brother), who was living in New Jersey.

 The Courrier was the most famous French newspaper across North America, South America and the Caribbean.
 In 1850, it had more than 11,000 registered readers and was distributed from Quebec to Río de la Plata, and from New York to San Francisco.
 It also had readers in France.

 Bonapartist period (1828-1836)

-Founded by Félix Lacoste, a close friend of Joseph Bonaparte, the Courrier took a bonapartist line.
-Its readers were often bonapartists or republicans in exile, including Général Lallemand, Lakanal.
+Founded by Félix Lacoste, a close friend of Joseph Bonaparte, the Courrier supported Bonapartism.
+Its readers were often Bonapartists or republicans in exile, including Général Charles Lallemand and Joseph Lakanal.

-After the Three Glorious Days in France (27, 28, 29 of July 1830), the Courrier attacked the new monarchy and the new king Louis-Philippe.
-It accused the monarchy of stealing the revolution's principles and forgetting what the French people had fought for.
+After the 1830 July Revolution in France, the Courrier attacked the new monarchy and the new king Louis Philippe I. It accused the monarchy of stealing the revolution's principles and forgetting what the French people had fought for.
 The newspaper argued that the Bonaparte family would be the best defender of the nation's will.